-It’s clear that this skin is large – over 120 cm wide on a deer skin of 84 cm long, none the less it has a uniformity of thickness circa 3 cm – ideal for the floor.
+It’s clear that this skin is large – over 120 cm long on a deer skin of 84 cm wide, none the less it has a uniformity of thickness circa 3 cm – ideal for the floor and it will fit into a metre and a half square space.
 The area covered is substantial yet compact owing to this skin’s almost parallel sides, useful in a modern sized house.
 Both sides are brighter white and will want to be in a boots-off area.

 The Sami tribe farm these reindeer within the Arctic Circle (Northern Sweden, Norway and Finland), where they harvest a sustainable portion for meat and fur each year.
 The tribe are nomadic, like the herd itself.
 Selling the meat and fur is essential for their survival.